compose-spec/compose-spec/spec.md

 ### driver_opts

 `driver_opts` specifies a list of options as key-value pairs to pass to the driver for this network.
-Those options are driver-dependent - consult the driver's documentation for more information.
+These options are driver-dependent - consult the driver's documentation for more information.
 Optional.

 ```yml